Thank you to our generous patients and brilliant staff - £756 raised for EACH charity

 The majority of Practices have had to officially assign a doctor to patients and send them a letter informing them of these details.
 However, most of the patients registered with us at Attleborough Surgeries know who their named GP is from the moment that they register; for this reason we have taken the decision not to mailshot every patient.
 If you do not know who your named GP is, this information is detailed on your repeat and acute prescriptions or alternatively please do not hesitate to ask a member of staff at the Practice.

 If you no longer require an appointment, please CANCEL IT, giving as much notice as possible.
 This will enable the appointment to be booked for a patient who needs to be seen urgently.
 If you have booked your appointment via our on-line service, you can simply cancel your appointment by visiting our website, alternatively, please call our reception team on 01953 453166.
+You can also cancel by text message ONCE you receive your appointment reminder.
+If you would like to know more about these services, please speak to a member of our reception staff.
+The Practice operates a 'Did Not Attend' Policy.
+Please be aware that repeated offenders may be removed from our Practice list.

 Norwich Walk-In Centre